Veluga/Thalia-Backtesting-Tool/Initial-business-case.md

 #### Social

 Cultural factors can also influence investment behaviours, as some people may prefer investing into opening their own business over financial investments.
-For example, a financial study showed that less than half of affluent millennials feel confident about investing and retirement planning.<sup>[citation needed]</sup>
+For example, a financial study showed that less than half of affluent millennials feel confident about investing and retirement planning.<sup>[4]</sup>

 #### Technological